a-b-street/docs/book/src/dev/ui.md

 than Linux.
 This is also when Yuwen joined and started designing using Figma, which... conveniently had SVG export.
 I was also frustrated by rendering text separately from everything else; finding the bounding boxes was buggy and there were z-order issues.
-All of this prompted me to poke around and discuss an example using lyon to tesellate the output from usvg.
+All of this prompted me to poke around and discover an example using lyon to tesellate the output from usvg.
 I thought, there's no way vectorizing EVERYTHING could be performant.
 But happily I was wrong.